fall inside a hole

 As discussed on the rim-drive gearbox repair page, I have been trying out using heat-shrink tubing over original traction tires to be able to preserve hard-rotted rim-drive tires.
 I tried this method on the plastic rim-drive gearbox and found that it could still not make it up the sloping rails in the set my example came from.
 I tested some of the other engines I used this method on and they were able to make it up the grade.
 I replaced one of the original tires with the rubber pulley method and left the other wrapped in heat shrink, and the train can now navigate the slopes.
 I suspect it may be the motor or gearbox internals themselves that have degraded and made the gearbox harder-running.
 The headlight in parallel with the motor may also be drawing some of the power that could be running the motor.
 I will eventually try pulling the rim-drive hubs off the axles with a pinion puller and get inside the gearbox proper.

-Tohoku Joetsu Shinkansen with Light (1987)
+Tohoku Joetsu Shinkansen with Light (New Power) (1987)

 My new power example was produced in Thailand in April 1992 towards the end of production of the Tohoku Joetsu Shinkansen with Light.
 Shell and chassis molds all say Thailand and the power car has the curvy Tomy logo and Tomy Thailand text.

-The 0 and 200 series were some of the earliest molds to move to Thailand, with individual release middle cars and the 0 series appearing in the First Set in 1989, the first year of Thailand production.
+The intermediate car has a revised chassis with a plastic clip that holds the rear coupler in place.
+The wheels and front coupling assemblies are unchanged from Japanese-production examples.
 As before, although the lead and tail cars have different chassis molds, intermediate cars for the 0 and 200 series from the same eras are seemingly identical other than the color.
 At some point in the divergence of the molds the 200-series chassis mold lost the rings around its screw holes.

 Throughout this period, green 200-series intermediate cars were available for sale as individual bagged items.
 These cars were some of the earliest products produced in Tomy's new Thailand factory in 1989.
 I have an extra intermediate car from the same Thailand era as my new power 200 series and the train looks even better with it.
 The three-car set is a classic element of Plarail but many trains look so much nicer with even one extra car.